0Mark96/Counter-Js-project/README.md

 - Pulsation of the first numbers before and after zero
 - The last number of the counter turns red, to indicate the end
 - Button depth effect
+- Alternaly change the arrow scale
+- When any button is pressed the movement of the arrow stops

 ### Built with